about the lecture series

 Provides a practical explanation of the outcomes that need to be delivered if we are to achieve development which is sustainable.
 Includes meaningful, measurable targets with associated metrics.
 Upon conclusion of the lecture, Gary will be joined in conversation with Martina Otto, Head of the Cities Unit at the UN Environment Programme and Head of Secretariat at the Global Alliance for Buildings and Construction.

-The lectures have been curated to help explain the urgency underpinning the need for sustainable development, the policy environment driving change at national level together with a variety of ways in which built environment professionals can contribute in their daily work.
-Each lecture has been filmed by its author with accompanying commentary and can be downloaded in PDF form for local delivery.
+Season 1 was curated to help explain the urgency underpinning the need for sustainable development, the policy environment driving change at national level together with a variety of ways in which built environment professionals can contribute in their daily work.
+Each lecture was filmed by its author with accompanying commentary and can be downloaded in PDF form for local delivery.
 All material is provided on an open-source basis and is free to use.

 The CAA welcomes feedback together with suggestions for future topics and would be pleased to hear from subject matter experts from around the Commonwealth who may be interested in contributing future material.
 For this or any other enquiry, please contact: firstname.lastname@example.org.